Rugby union: Second row

 The second row consists of two locks or lock forwards.
-Locks are usually the tallest players in the team, and specialise as line-out jumpers.
+Locks are usually the tallest players in the team and specialise as line-out jumpers.
 The main role of the lock in line-outs is to make a standing jump, often supported by the other forwards, to either collect the thrown ball or ensure the ball comes down on their side.
 Locks also have an important role in the scrum, binding directly behind the three front row players and providing forward drive.

 Back row

 The back row, not to be confused with 'Backs', is the third and final row of the forward positions, who are often referred to as the loose forwards.
 The three positions in the back row are the two flankers and the number 8.
-The two flanker positions called the blindside flanker and openside flanker, are the final row in the scrum.
+The two flanker positions, known as the blindside flanker and openside flanker, are the final row in the scrum.
 They are usually the most mobile forwards in the game.
 Their main role is to win possession through 'turn overs'.
 The number 8 packs down between the two locks at the back of the scrum.
 The role of the number 8 in the scrum is to control the ball after it has been heeled back from the front of the pack, and the position provides a link between the forwards and backs during attacking phases.